+AutoSimulations' post-processed animation module, can be used to view the animation records created while running an AutoMod model.
 Run control also provides an entity tracing capability that gives the model builder an event-by-event account of the model run.
-Tracing information is useful in verifying and validating a model.
+This information is useful in verifying and validating a model.

-PICTURE CONSTRUCTION IN 3-D
+5 GRAPHICS IN 3-D

-Both dynamic and static objects can be displayed during a model run.
+Both dynamic and static objects can be displayed during model execution.
+Figure 4 shows a screen shot of a typical AutoMod model during a model run.
 Dynamic objects represent loads, resources, queues, and statistics.
 The static layout is the background graphics of the plant.
 It may contain column lines, aisle markings, and walls.
 Labels can identify specific areas in the facility.